EEOB-BioData/EEOB546-R/_episodes/03-data-structures.md

 ~~~
 {: .output}

-Beware `data.frame()`'s default behaviour which turns strings into factors.
-Use `stringAsFactors = FALSE` to suppress this behaviour!
+In R prior to v.4, `data.frame()`'s default behavior was to turn strings into
+factors.
+Use `stringAsFactors = FALSE` to suppress this behavior!

 ~~~